-Reye's (Ryes) syndrome is a rare but serious condition that causes swelling in the liver and brain.
-Reye's syndrome can occur at any age but usually affects children and teenagers recovering from a viral infection, most commonly the flu or chickenpox.
+Reye's syndrome, also known as Reye syndrome, is a rare but serious condition that causes swelling in the liver and brain.
+Reye's syndrome can occur at any age but usually affects children and teenagers after a viral infection, most commonly the flu or chickenpox.

-Signs and symptoms such as confusion, seizures and loss of consciousness require emergency treatment.
+Symptoms such as confusion, seizures and loss of consciousness need emergency treatment.
 Early diagnosis and treatment of Reye's syndrome can save a child's life.

-In Reye's syndrome, a child's blood sugar level typically drops while the levels of ammonia and acidity in his or her blood rise.
-At the same time, the liver may swell and develop fatty deposits.
-Swelling may also occur in the brain, which can cause seizures, convulsions or loss of consciousness.
+In Reye's syndrome, a child's blood sugar usually drops while levels of ammonia and acidity in the blood rises.
+The liver also may swell, and fats may build up.
+Swelling may occur in the brain.
+This can cause seizures, convulsions or loss of consciousness.

-The signs and symptoms of Reye's syndrome typically appear about three to five days after the onset of a viral infection.
+The symptoms of Reye's syndrome usually start about 3 to 5 days after the onset of a viral infection.
 This may be the flu, known as influenza, or chickenpox.
-Or Reye's syndrome may develop after an upper respiratory infection, such as a cold.
+Or Reye's syndrome may develop after an upper respiratory infection such as a cold.

-For children younger than age 2, the first signs of Reye's syndrome may include:
+For children younger than age 2, the first symptoms of Reye's syndrome may include:

-For older children and teenagers, early signs and symptoms may include:
+For older children and teenagers, early symptoms may include:

-As the condition progresses, signs and symptoms may become more serious, including:
+As the condition progresses, symptoms may become more serious, including:

-- Weakness or paralysis in the arms and legs or not being able to move them.
+- Weakness in the arms and legs or not being able to move them.

 When to see a doctor